vaijab/jablonskis.org/_posts/2014-10-13-haproxy-logging-to-syslog-in-json.md

 tags: [haproxy, linux, docker, syslog, json]
 ---
 HAProxy is amazing piece of software.
-It is rock solid, extremely flexible and has been proven by many comanies which depend on it.
+It is rock solid, extremely flexible and has been proven by many companies which depend on it.

 I use haproxy as a load balancer and service discovery.
 It runs on each CoreOS node and proxies traffic through to healthy services running on CoreOS cluster